 I run different ongoing groups and in house trainings.
 I continuously update my skills.

 I work with people of all genders, sexual orientations, relationship styles, religious backgrounds, ethnic backgrounds and ages.
 I strive to hold an anti-oppressive practice that is pro-actively open to diversity, which includes challenging my own (mis-)conceptions and awareness of my privilege.
-My pronouns are she or they.

 I am trained to work with the whole range of human emotions and experiences.
 I have supported clients with mental health diagnoses, self esteem issues, relationship difficulties, addictions, chronic illness, depression, anxiety, sexual abuse, trauma, existential issues, sexual difficulties and the pain of bereavement.